Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Not every signal means malicious intent.
 Some insider risk is accidental or negligent.
 The correct response is to follow reporting and investigation processes, not confront the person directly.

+Exam trap: Avoid answers that assume guilt.
+The safer framing is "potential insider risk indicator" and "report through the appropriate process."

 ### Verify Digital Requests

 When asked for access, payment, sensitive data, or urgent action: